-The Milwaukee County Department of Parks, Recreation and Culture (DPRC) leases approximately seven hundred sixty (760) acres of undeveloped parkland for agricultural uses.
-Although most of the land lies along the Root River and Oak Creek Corridors, there are several parcels of leased land in Bender and Franklin Parks, as well as in the northern portion of the County.
+The Milwaukee County Department of Parks, Recreation and Culture (DPRC) leases approximately six hundred fifty (650) acres of undeveloped parkland for agricultural uses.
+Although most of the land lies along the Root River and Oak Creek Corridors, there are several parcels of leased land in Franklin Park and in Kohl Park.
 All of the County-owned parcels leased for agricultural uses are located within proposed recreational sites or floodplains, or in primary or secondary environmental corridors.